yeseen/CarND-Traffic-Sign-Classifier-Project/README.md

 It looks like there are more examples for the signs with labels between 1 and 15, so the Model is expected to be able to recognize these signs better.
 These are mostly the speed limit signs.
 We will see if that's the case.

+In this visualization, we can also see that the three sets have a very similar distribution so the validation accuracy will not be skewed for a particular sign.

 ### Design and Test a Model Architecture

 #### Pre-processing